SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/algorithm_description.rst

 parts of the code.
 The tree can be easily used to find neighbours of particles within the linking length.

-Depending on the application the choice of the linking length and minimal group size can vary.
-For cosmological applications, bound structures (dark matter haloes) are traditionally identified using a linking length expressed as :math:`0.2` of the mean inter-particle separation :math:`d` in the simulation that is given by :math:`d =
+Depending on the application, the choice of linking length and minimal group size can vary.
+For cosmological applications, bound structures (dark matter haloes) are traditionally identified using a linking length expressed as :math:`0.2` of the mean inter-particle separation :math:`d` in the simulation which is given by :math:`d =
 \sqrt[3]{\frac{V}{N}}`, where :math:`N` is the number of particles in the simulation and :math:`V` is the simulation (co-moving) volume.
 Usually only dark matter particles are considered for the